Scott sets pace with 64, Woods lurks ominously

 After hacking out awkwardly into another patch of lush deep grass, Woods then produced a brilliant recovery shot to find the green and he narrowly missed a 20-foot putt for par.

-World number one Luke Donald made his first bogey of the day on the last hole but managed only one birdie to card a level-par 70 and stay in the hunt to become the first Englishman to win the Open on home soil since 1969.
+World number three Lee Westwood birdied the opening two holes but the Englishman, wearing the red cross of St George on his gleaming white shoes, then double-bogeyed the third and he faded badly to finish with a scrappy 73.

-Lee Westwood did his chances of achieving that feat no good, however, the world number three failing to take advantage of birdies at the opening two holes and fading badly to finish with a scrappy 73.
+Defending champion Darren Clarke also made a poor start with a bogey-strewn 76.

-Defending champion Darren Clarke also made a poor start with a bogey-strewn 76, former world number one Martin Kaymer slumped to a 77 and four-times major champion Phil Mickelson had a double-bogey seven on the way to a 73.
+World number one Luke Donald is among the late starters alongside four-times major champion Phil Mickelson and Australian Geoff Ogilvy.
+(Editing by Tony Jimenez)

 New Zealand have been fined for maintaining a slow over-rate during their defeat by England in their Group A Champions Trophy encounter at Cardiff on Tuesday.